Transforming Decision-Making in CDMX: From Static Reports to Real-Time, Dynamic Dashboards

 "This project can positively impact the decisions made for the population of Mexico City, which has almost 9 million inhabitants, but we hope it can be expanded both in Mexico and other countries," says Arellano.
 The Mexican healthcare system is undergoing a series of transformations to make it a model for universal coverage, for which it established that state health secretariats, like SEDESA, focus on playing a leading role rather than concentrating on managing hospitals.

 The project has raised awareness of the value of data in a country where a data culture still needs to be solidified.
-Information is not only collected with pen and paper, but also some resistance from healthcare personnel to using information systems and new technologies.
+Information is not only collected with pen and paper but also some resistance from healthcare personnel to using information systems and new technologies.
 For Arellano, this is understandable because these professionals have not been trained in these topics.
 "No one has ever told them why this data is important, and rarely do the data they record come back to them."
 Thus, the perception that a large part of the sector's personnel has is that healthcare statistics are more paperwork.

 The first step, hand in hand with the Foundation, was to train healthcare personnel in hospitals, emphasizing the importance of recording this information.
 In that sense, the dashboard is not just a tool for visualizing data.
 Still, it is also an instrument to identify which information needs to reach each actor in the healthcare system when that actor needs it.
 "In the end, the tool doesn't matter; what matters is the cultural change, being sure this is possible.
 That's "where the gain is," says Arellano.

-For Arellano, the contribution of the Health Movement Foundation has been very positive.
+For Arellano, the contribution of the Movement Health Foundation has been very positive.
 "Other foundations come to give things away, which is very attractive to these resource-poor entities, but in general, that doesn't help fix things much," he says.
 The focus of the Health Movement Foundation is different from others because it strives to support and accompany in identifying where the problem is, what its cause is, and how to build a sustainable, scalable, and lasting solution that is closer to the country's goal of "health for all."